It’s believed that the first ad was made in Ancient Egypt on a sheet of papyrus in the city of Thebes.

 An ad aims to get the audience close to the buying decision, using captivating wording.

-So, from great hooks to catch your audience’s attention to FOMO and the old idea of Us vs. them, let’s see a few great ad copy examples that will surely help you get closer to writing better copy.
+So, from great hooks to catch your audience’s attention to FOMO and the old idea of Us vs. them, let’s see a of the best ad copy examples that will surely help you get closer to writing better copy.

 1. Levi’s